|

 the "formula", and finding out that the antenna is either too

-that length for tuning purposes, giving us about 34 feet or so as a
+extra length to that length for tuning purposes, giving us about

-guess.
-(It is easier to take away from the length as it is to add
+34 feet or so as a guess.
+(It is easier to take away from the

-length later.)
+length as it is to add length later.)
 We now get all of our wire, feed line, insulators, supports, etc, together and put this new dipole up in the air at it's final operating height so we can check the swr in hopes that we will be close to 14.300Mhz as our lowest swr frequency.
 To our dismay, we find that the swr is lowest on 14.050Mhz....RATS!
-That's not even close!
+That's not even close to where we wanted it!
 This makes the total length way tooooo long for operation at our design frequency of 14.3Mhz.
 Now.....here is where the "Easy Way" of tuning the dipole comes into play.

 You have already found the frequency of lowest swr to be 14.050Mhz.
 1. RECORD that frequency in your notes where you put the